 How do I share manual Amazon RDS DB snapshots or Aurora DB cluster snapshots with another AWS account?

-How do I share manual Amazon Relational Database Service (Amazon RDS) DB snapshots or Amazon Aurora DB cluster snapshots with another AWS account?
+I want to share manual Amazon Relational Database Service (Amazon RDS) DB snapshots or Amazon Aurora DB cluster snapshots with another account.
+How can I do this?

 You can share manual DB snapshots with up to 20 AWS accounts.
 You can start or stop sharing manual snapshots by using the Amazon RDS console, except for the following limitations:

-- Automated Amazon RDS snapshots can't be shared with other AWS accounts.
+- You can't share automated Amazon RDS snapshots with other AWS accounts.
 To share an automated snapshot, copy the snapshot to make a manual version, and then share that copy.

-- Manual snapshots of DB instances that use custom option groups with persistent or permanent options, such as Transparent Data Encryption (TDE) and time zone, can't be shared.
+- You can't share manual snapshots of DB instances that use custom option groups with persistent or permanent options.
+For example, this includes Transparent Data Encryption (TDE) and time zone.

-- Encrypted manual snapshots that don't use the default Amazon RDS encryption key can be shared, but you must first share the AWS Key Management Service (AWS KMS) key with the account that you want to share the snapshot with.
+- You can share encrypted manual snapshots that don't use the default Amazon RDS encryption key.
+But you must first share the AWS Key Management Service (AWS KMS) key with the account that you want to share the snapshot with.
 To share the key with another account, share the AWS Identity and Access Management (IAM) policy with the primary and secondary accounts.
-Shared encrypted snapshots can't be restored directly from the destination account.
+You can't restore shared encrypted snapshots directly from the destination account.
 First, copy the snapshot to the destination account by using a KMS key in the destination account.
-Then, share the copied snapshot.
+Then, restore the copied snapshot.

-- Snapshots can be shared across AWS Regions.
+- You can share snapshots across AWS Regions.
 First share the snapshot, and then copy the snapshot to the same Region in the destination account.
-Then, you can copy the snapshot to another Region.
+Then, copy the snapshot to another Region.